habi498/DiscordSync/README.txt

 How to compile in windows?
 ---------------------------
+1. Using Visual Studio
-You can either open the folder( containing CMakelists.txt) in Visual studio.
-(Inside Visual Studio, File->Open Folder->..) or open a command prompt and browse to the directory containing CMakelists.txt and:
+Open the folder( containing CMakelists.txt) in Visual studio.
+(Inside Visual Studio, File->Open Folder->..).
+Then it will be opened as a CMake Project.

-mkdir out
-cd out
+There will be 4 main configurations: WINDOWS_32, WINDOWS_64, WSL_GCC_32, WSL_GCC_64.
+The latter two are for compiling using WSL installed.
+To compile windows plugins, select WINDOWS_64 or WINDOWS_32 as the case may be.
+Finally, Build using Build->Build All

+2. Using Command Prompt

-cmake ../ -DCURL_LIBRARY=../libcurl-x64 -DCURL_INCLUDE_DIR=../curl
-cmake --build . --config Release
+open a command prompt and browse to the directory containing CMakelists.txt and: mkdir out cd out cmake ../ -DCURL_LIBRARY=../libcurl-x64 -DCURL_INCLUDE_DIR=../curl cmake --build . --config Release

-For compiling 32-bit build on 64-bit windows, it will be: mkdir out cd out cmake ../ -DCURL_LIBRARY=../libcurl-x86 -DCURL_INCLUDE_DIR=../curl -DCMAKE_GENERATOR_PLATFORM=Win32
+2. (a) For compiling 32-bit build on 64-bit windows, it will be: mkdir out cd out cmake ../ -DCURL_LIBRARY=../libcurl-x86 -DCURL_INCLUDE_DIR=../curl -DCMAKE_GENERATOR_PLATFORM=Win32